 MIT’s social science fields span three schools

 Research and teaching in the social sciences at MIT span the School of Humanities, Arts, and Social Sciences (MIT SHASS); the School of Architecture and Planning (SA+P); and the Sloan School of Management (MIT Sloan).
-The primary social science fields in each school include: economics, political science, anthropology, international studies, women’s studies, and regional and ethnic studies in MIT SHASS; urban planning in SA+P; and business and psychology in MIT Sloan.
+The primary social science fields include: anthropology, comparative media studies, economics, international studies, political science, regional and ethnic studies, and women’s and gender studies in MIT SHASS; urban planning in SA+P; and business and psychology in MIT Sloan.

 These outstanding programs are complemented by many social science centers and labs based in MIT SHASS, among them: the Center for International Studies; the Abdul Latif Jameel Poverty Action Lab; the MIT Governance Lab; the Global Health and Medical Humanities Initiative; the School Effectiveness and Inequality Initiative; the International Policy Lab; the Security Studies Program; and the MIT International Science and Technology Initiatives (MISTI), MIT’s flagship program for applied international education.

 Research to solve global issues; education to develop citizens and leaders